bgeneto/ci4-audits/README.md

 # Bgeneto\Audits
-Lightweight audit logging for CodeIgniter 4
+Simple and lightweight audit logging for CodeIgniter 4

 ## Quick Start

-1. Install with Composer: `> composer require bgeneto/audits`
+1. Install with Composer: `> composer require bgeneto/ci4-audits`
 2. Update the database: `> php spark migrate --all`
 3. Set up your models: